ipozdeev/it-skills-for-research/writing-with-latex.md

 ...
 \end{gather}
 ```

+2.   **Follow the layout**.
+LaTeX documents are expected to be rigidly structured: please take a look at the [latex wiki](https://en.wikibooks.org/wiki/LaTeX/Document_Structure).

-2.  **Write text**.
-Write plain text using a text editor of choice (Notepad, Sublime, Atom etc.) inserting macros to set formatting.
+3.  **Write text**.
+Write plain text inserting macros to set formatting.
 A document might look as simple as:
 ```latex
 \documentclass{article}
 \usepackage{amsmath}